arun1810/Data_Store/README.md

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.

 ## How to Compile
+put DataStore.java and DataStoreSamples.java in same folder and run the following command in Command-prompt
 ```
 javac -cp "gson-2.2.2.jar";"."; DataStoreSamples.java
 ```